-Zinc Alloys I used for pressure die casting, hot chamber casting, spin casting and gravity casting or as an additive in continuous galvanizing.
+Zinc Alloys are used for pressure die casting, hot chamber casting, spin casting and gravity casting or as an additive in continuous galvanizing.

-Zinchem uses a unique designed Zinc Dust plant to product a range of zinc dust with the highest purity and a finely, uniformly controlled particle size.
+Zinchem uses a unique designed Zinc Dust plant to produce a range of zinc dust with the highest purity and a controlled particle size.
 The range complies with ASTM D520 standard.
 The Zinc Dust is suitable for both organic and inorganic primers.
 The complete range ensures that the different dry film thickness for a range of zinc primers can be attained.